-The first thing to study is the building blocks of the code.
+The first thing we’ll study is the building blocks of code.

 Statements are syntax constructs and commands that perform actions.

-We can have as many statements in the code as we want.
-Another statement can be separated with a semicolon.
+We can have as many statements in our code as we want.
+Statements can be separated with a semicolon.

-For example, here we split the message into two:
+For example, here we split “Hello World” into two alerts:

 A semicolon may be omitted in most cases when a line break exists.

 In most cases, a newline implies a semicolon.
 But “in most cases” does not mean “always”!